Aortic valve stenosis

 Chambers and valves of the heart

 A typical heart has two upper and two lower chambers.
 The upper chambers, the right and left atria, receive incoming blood.
 The lower chambers, the more muscular right and left ventricles, pump blood out of the heart.
-The heart valves, which keep blood flowing in the right direction, are gates at the chamber openings.
+The heart valves are gates at the chamber openings.
+They keep blood flowing in the right direction.

 Narrowing of aortic valve in aortic valve stenosis